We explore how you can turn a hobby that makes money into a fully-fledged business and whether it’s the right thing for you.

 Am I prepared to lose a pastime?

 Ultimately, turning your hobby into a business means that you might lose your hobby as a pastime.
 Instead, you’ll have to spend time doing it to make a profit.
-Although this can still be enjoyable for many, it can take the shine of it.
+Although this can still be enjoyable for many, it can sometimes take the fun out of it.

 If you are going to monetise your hobby, you should make sure that you have other pursuits in your life that you do purely for pleasure and relaxation.
-Sometimes, by turning everything into a side hustle, you can end up burning out.
+Sometimes, by turning everything into a side hustle, you can risk experiencing burnout.

 Tips for turning your hobby into a career